When we strike

 Together we'll enforce a fair price.
-When a million people are on board, we'll cancel our direct debits, withhold payments and the strike will begin.
+Unless our demands are met, we'll cancel our direct debits, withhold payments and the strike will begin.
 It's a last resort but, by striking together, we'll make it impossible for the government and energy companies to ignore us.

-The aim isn’t to strike for the sake of it.
-By building overwhelming strength by acting together in our millions, we will make it clear the government must act to make energy affordable for all.
-If they don’t, we’ll be ready to strike and force them to do it.
+Our aim isn’t to strike for the sake of it.
+But, by building overwhelming strength together in our millions, we will make it clear the government must act to make energy affordable for all.
+If they don’t, we’re ready to strike and force them to do it.

 Who can strike?

 Everyone can support this.
-You can start spreading the word with friends, family and neighbours, link up with your local Don’t Pay group, and pledge to withhold payment with at least a million others.
+You can start spreading the word with friends, family and neighbours, link up with your local Don’t Pay group, and pledge to withhold payment from 1st December.

 If you’re on a pre-payment meter, we know you won’t be able to withhold payment without your supply being cut off.
-You can still sign up and help in your community - we’re all fighting for affordable energy for all.
+You can still join the strike to help in your community - we’re all fighting for affordable energy for all.
 This also means a future where no-one is on an expensive pre-payment meter against their will.